Pruvendo/never2/README.md

 people can participate there.

-To make the auction more acceptible for a wider audothorium the patadigm of
+To make the auction more acceptible for a wider audithorium the paradigm of
 D'Auctions has been implemented.
 The participants can combine their capabilities and create a joining stake